skrausse/evolearn/README.md

 - [ ] Introduce food to increase reproduction chance
 - [ ] Introduce learning to the network (either by optimizing some cost function like energy or by unsupervised learning)

+---

+# Version 0.2: Introducing animations
+After quite a fight with matplotlib animations and ffmpeg I finally managed to create animations for each day.
+Running the 'animate_days()' function of the world will create .mp4 files for each day displaying the behavior of the creature in the world.
+Each item of the world and day is handled as an imshow overlay.
+This will hopefully make it easy in the future to add features to the world and the animation.

+With this release, we finished the build of the basic simulation environment.
+The next steps are to make the world and the creatures in the world more interesting.
+As of now, the creatures are merely running in one fixed direction or are standing still for the whole day.
+The best strategy does evolve over a few days, but this can really not be called interesting behavior.
+So next I want the creature to be able to adapt their behavior based on some input they get.
+The goal for release 0.3 therefore will be to have creatures that have some network-like structure that recieves input (position in the world, if they are currently at shelter, items on neighboring fields, ...).
+The output of the network should then be some behavior command (move forward, turn left, turn west, stand still, ...).
+For this part I must give large credit to the author of this project https://www.youtube.com/watch?v=N3tRFayqVtk, davidrandallmiller.
+He proposed a very cool scheme of encoding such networks using a hexadecimal code.
+This code can be thought of as a hex-DNA of each creature and can therefore be easily be inherited and mutated after each day.
+Mutation will be a key ingredient for this next step to be successful.
+Without mutations we will only ever find the best strategy that was already available from the initialization of the creatures and not optimize the strategy even further.
+I am planning to adopt a similar gene encoding procedure for my creatures.

+## Next step for version 0.3
+- [ ] Enhance the creature abilities
+    - Design input and output neurons
+	- Create a genome code for all possible networks
+	- implement network class that takes a creatures genome and state as an input and produces some output based on that.
+	- Hook up networks to creature decisions
+	- Inherit creature genomes after a day
+	- Create genome mutations while inheritence
+	- Create a visualization for all different network strategies present based on the creatuers genomes.

+- [ ] Some utility stuff to make our lives easier
+	- Saving simulated worlds
+	- Loading simulated worlds
+	- Detecting the level of simulation and resuming simulation and animation after detecting

+## outlook for version 0.x
+- [ ] Advanced reproduction logic (energy function that is influenced by food, speed, ... and determines the reproduction chance)
+- [ ] Introduce some way of communication between creatures (pheromone emission and sensing based on some world )
+- [ ] Introduce learning to the network (either by optimizing some cost function like energy or by unsupervised learning)
+- [ ] Introduce different creature types (like predetor-prey behavior).
+Maybe this could even be implemented by only letting the creatures fight and sometimes get a reward from it.
+This could then evolve into different types of creatures with different strategies.